bradford-hamilton/Ruby-On-Quails/guides/source/security.md

 INFO: _A CAPTCHA is a challenge-response test to determine that the response is not generated by a computer.
 It is often used to protect registration forms from attackers and comment forms from automatic spam bots by asking the user to type the letters of a distorted image.
 This is the positive CAPTCHA, but there is also the negative CAPTCHA.
 The idea of a negative CAPTCHA is not for a user to prove that they are human, but reveal that a robot is a robot._

 A popular positive CAPTCHA API is [reCAPTCHA](http://recaptcha.net/) which displays two distorted images of words from old books.
 It also adds an angled line, rather than a distorted background and high levels of warping on the text as earlier CAPTCHAs did, because the latter were broken.
 As a bonus, using reCAPTCHA helps to digitize old books.
-[ReCAPTCHA](https://github.com/ambethia/recaptcha/) is also a Rails plug-in with the same name as the API.
+[ReCAPTCHA](https://github.com/ambethia/recaptcha/) is also a Quails plug-in with the same name as the API.

-You will get two keys from the API, a public and a private key, which you have to put into your Rails environment.
+You will get two keys from the API, a public and a private key, which you have to put into your Quails environment.
 After that you can use the recaptcha_tags method in the view, and the verify_recaptcha method in the controller.
 Verify_recaptcha will return false if the validation fails.
 The problem with CAPTCHAs is that they have a negative impact on the user experience.
 Additionally, some visually impaired users have found certain kinds of distorted CAPTCHAs difficult to read.
 Still, positive CAPTCHAs are one of the best methods to prevent all kinds of bots from submitting forms.

 Most bots are really dumb.
 They crawl the web and put their spam into every form's field they can find.
 Negative CAPTCHAs take advantage of that and include a "honeypot" field in the form which will be hidden from the human user by CSS or JavaScript.